Skip to main content

 • Smart case doesn't add a lot of convenience

-The $250 JBL Tour Pro 2 offer an excellent-sounding pair of wireless earbuds with great ANC, and respectable battery life, which, under normal circumstances, might be all you'd need to know about these impressive buds if it weren't for the cool and surprisingly functional smart charging case that offers a small touchscreen that opens up a ton of features you didn't know you needed.
+The $250 JBL Tour Pro 2 are an excellent-sounding pair of wireless earbuds with great ANC, and respectable battery life, which, under normal circumstances, might be all you'd need to know about these impressive buds.
+But JBL went and added this cool and surprisingly functional smart charging case that offers a small touchscreen that opens up a ton of features you didn't know you needed.

 One of the first sets of earbuds to bring the smart charging case to life at this level (there was a rumor that Apple's AirPods Pro 2 were to have it), the JBL Tour Pro 2 lets you keep your phone in your pocket, allowing you do everything from the basics (play/pause, volume control, track skip, accept/reject calls) to the more advanced (turning on/off ANC and transparency mode, EQ settings) to the borderline unnecessary (get notifications and even previews of messages and emails, and add lock screen art).
 All of this is controlled and configured in the JBL headphones app, and whether you totally buy into it all, there are some pretty useful features, a more detailed account of which you can read about in our full review.